Tarot: French-suited decks

-German 'Tarock' cards
+German-suited Tarock cards

-From the late 18th century, the south German states manufactured German-suited packs labelled 'Taroc', 'Tarock' or 'Deutsch-Tarok'.
-Today these survive as 'Schafkopf/Tarock' packs of the Bavarian and Franconian pattern.
+From the late 18th century, in addition to producing their own true Tarot packs, the south German states manufactured German-suited packs labeled "Taroc", "Tarock" or "Deutsch-Tarok".
+These survive as "Schafkopf/Tarock" packs of the Bavarian and Franconian pattern.
 These are not true tarot packs, but standard 36-card German-suited decks for games like German Tarok, Bauerntarock, Württemberg Tarock and Bavarian Tarock.
 Until the 1980s there were also Tarock packs in the Württemberg pattern.
 There are 36 cards; the pip cards ranging from 6 to 10, Under Knave (Unter), Over Knave (Ober), King, and Ace.
-These use Ace-Ten ranking, like Klaverjas, where Ace is the highest followed by 10, King, Ober, Unter, then 9 to 6.
+These use ace–ten ranking, like klaverjas, where ace is the highest followed by 10, king, Ober, Unter, then 9 to 6.
 The heart suit is the default trump suit.
 The Bavarian pack is also used to play Schafkopf by excluding the Sixes.

-Spanish-suited decks

-Spanish-suited playing cards have four suits, and a deck is usually made up of 40 or 48 cards (or even up to 52 in the oldest versions).
-It is categorized as a Latin-suited deck and has strong similarities with the Italian-suited deck as both were derived directly from the Mamluk cards.
-The oldest mentions date back to the 14th century making it one of the oldest in Europe.

-Spanish-suited cards are used in Spain, southern Italy, parts of France, Hispanic America, North Africa, and the Philippines.
-The four suits are bastos (clubs), oros (literally "golds", that is, golden coins), copas (cups) and espadas (swords).
-However, the suits vary in style depending on the region and time.
-The following patterns (and their suits) are derived from the oldest Spanish-suited deck: the castillian pattern, the Spanish national pattern (old Catalan pattern), the new Catalan pattern, Franco-Spanish pattern (Suit Piacentine and Suit Romagnole), Madrid pattern (Suit Sicilian and Suit Neapolitan), Sardinian pattern and the extinct Portuguese pattern.

-Like the Italian-suited tarot, the deck is used for both game playing and cartomancy.
-The Spanish deck has been considered part of the occult in many Latin American countries as well as being widely for card games, including in Spain.